Vehicle registration plates of the Republic of Ireland: Special formats

 Imported used cars are registered based on the year of first registration in their country of original registration rather than the year of import.
-Each county had continuous sequence numbers for vehicles so if a new car registered on 31 December 2010 was 10 D 37456, then the next registered car from 2010 registered in 2011 would be 10 D 37457.
+Early in this system, each county used to have a continuous sequence of numbers for vehicles so if a new car registered on 31 December 2010 was 10 D 37456, then the next registered car from 2010 registered in 2011 would be 10 D 37457.
 This changed in late 2011 when each county (prior to 2010) had their next available sequence number increased.
 For example, 10-D-120006 would be the 6th import in Dublin of a car from 2010, as Dublin's re-registration band starts at 120000.
 Meath's starts at 15000.

 Vehicles registered to the Irish Defence Forces have plates with silver letters on black background.
 These do not feature the Irish-language county name.

-Trade plates have plates with white letters on a dark green background.
+Trade plates have plates with white letters on a dark green background, but with the reverse style of the normal plates: the trader's number for that year is displayed first, the county second, and the applicable year last.

 Diplomatic plates are very similar to civilian format, except for the small "CD" between the index mark code and serial number.
+Code CD is not always shown in Diplomatic plates.

 Index mark codes

 The city codes are a single letter, the initial letter of its English-language name.
 Most county codes use the first and last letters of the county's name.
 For example, Sligo is SO.
 The exceptions to this are:

-The "D" code which is used for County Dublin is co-extensive and is in use for the counties of Fingal, South Dublin and Dún Laoghaire–Rathdown and Dublin City.